-In many ways the LIMM represents the ideals of the Circle of Chiefs.
+In many ways the LIMM represented the ideals of the Circle of Chiefs.
 It is an educational institution that strives to preserve the cultural history of Long Island’s south shore, while along the way exploring the science of marine biology and rediscovering the artistry of the boat builder’s craft.
 In Bradstock’s grandest dreams, the organizers hoped for a success to rival Pete Seeger’s Clearwater Revival, which did so much to help the Hudson River overcome threats from pollution.
 If our festival, and the bands who play there, and the environmental groups who set up the exhibits there, can help raise prople’s consciousness about the Great South Bay, then the time and energy volunteered to host Bradstock is well spent.

 Bradstock VII, held on grounds of the museum, smack dab along the Great South Bay, was a huge success.
 Although torrential rains were reported far and wide, ole father sun decided to keep us dry with just a few minor drops throughout the day!

 Sunny skies and even greater success prevailed on Bradstock VIII, with Bradstock IX reigning love on the 800 strong who braved the drenching rain to enjoy the finest music yet.
 Bradstock X was a beautiful sunshine daydream and ushered in the addition of a second stage to our festival and seamless set transitions.
 Bradstock XI - The Eleven, the quintessential splendiferous outing was a personal favorite.
 Bradstock XII was proof that the labor of love among volunteers, musicians, and deadicated Bradstockers remains unsurpassed and was highlighted with a tribute to Hunter S. Thompson that included an onstage reading of his works by Dr. Thompson’s widow Anita.
 Bradstock XII was a yet another display of music lover’s camaraderie and increased giving both in food and funds.
 Number XIII presented weather challenges - including high winds that caused the hard working stage crew to have to wait until Sunday morning to complete the stage construction and final tent erection.
 The many Bradstock volunteers managed to soak up gallons of water left by the heavy storm.
 The hard work of these Bradstockers provided for another successful year.
-Bradstock XIV looked back for inspiration to 1969’s Summer of Love.
+Bradstock XIV looked back for inspiration to San Francisco in its tie-dye heyday.
 The spirit was palpable and the day was spotless filled with dancing, singing, and enjoying the positive vibrations.
 As for Bradstock XV - the music did not want to stop as the sun shone down in absolute splendor.
-The 40th anniversary of Woodstock was reason enough for Bradstock XVI to be a success in everyway!
+The 40th anniversary of Woodstock was reason enough for Bradstock XVI to be a success in every way.
 While we did not close down the NY State thruway, those in attendance who also were in Bethel back in August of 1969, report that in terms of love, peace and music, Bradstock XVI held its own.